-- Recommending to the Member's Group Leader and/or Group Whip (or in the case of un-grouped members, recommend to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council. - Instructing the Monitoring Officer to arrange training for the member. - That policies/procedures are amended. - That a briefing/information note be issued. - That an apology be given. - Take no action where it is not considered appropriate in the circumstances to impose a sanction.
+- Recommending to the Member's Group Leader and/or Group Whip (or in the case of un-grouped members, recommend to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council.
+Instructing the Monitoring Officer to arrange training for the member. - That policies/procedures are amended. - That a briefing/information note be issued.